R. Fred Lewis: Causes

-He attempted to provide greater public access to justice for the disabled by mandating a survey and audit of all court facilities in Florida through a task force of professionals to identify and remove obstacles to court facility access.
+Lewis attempted to provide greater public access to justice for the disabled by mandating a survey and audit of all court facilities in Florida through a task force of professionals to identify and remove obstacles to court facility access.
 While chief justice, Lewis also instituted for the first time in Florida, a uniform high-level diversity training program for all Florida judges.
 Having a background in civil litigation and recognizing the need for better jury instructions in complex cases, he created and appointed the first standard jury instruction committee for contract and business cases, a group that continues to move forward to finalize comprehensive jury instructions for these complex cases.
 Serving on the first "Children's Cabinet," he led efforts to improve the lives of Florida children.

-Lewis has served as liaison to the Florida Board of Bar Examiners for 10 years where he led the effort to require higher academic and character standards for applicants to the Florida Bar.
+He served as liaison to the Florida Board of Bar Examiners for 10 years where he led the effort to require higher academic and character standards for applicants to the Florida Bar.
 He also led the effort to restructure the background fitness analysis process for Chapter 11— certified legal interns.
-Currently serving as chair of the Florida Professionalism Commission, his interest in maintaining high standards for all lawyers continues.
+Lewis later served as chair of the Florida Professionalism Commission.